temporalio/documentation/docs/python/how-to-register-types-with-a-worker-in-python.md

   - python
 ---

-When a `Worker` is created, it accepts a list of Workflows and/or Activities in the `workflows` and/or `activities` parameters respectively.
+When a `Worker` is created, it accepts a list of Workflows in the `workflows` parameter, a list of Activities in the `activities` parameter, or both.

 ```python
 worker = Worker(